[This article, and ranking, was updated in Feb. 2021 at the conclusion of the 2020 season. It will be updated again following the Super Bowl in 2022]

 People’s perceptions are often incorrect.
 It’s cool to see NFL history laid out in an unbiased way.
 This way thoughtful conversations can be had without the passions of fandom clouding people’s judgements.

-What this ranking shows us is that the NFL Franchise Mount Rushmore (after 100 years of the league’s existence) is as follows:
+What this ranking shows us is that the NFL Franchise Mount Rushmore (after over 100 years of the league’s existence) is as follows:

 Green Bay Packers, Pittsburgh Steelers, New York Giants and the Chicago Bears.